 Point 9.
-On and Off-Sales Disagree Disagree.
+On and Off-Sales

 Recently we have become aware that the definition of on and off-sales has caused some confusion.
-In particular there appears to be confusion around whether an off- licence is required for customers to take drinks outside of a premises, for instance onto the pavement, and consume their drinks there.
-Off-sales are when alcohol is taken away from the 'licensed premises' which is defined by the plan N/A We contend that such a sale is an on-sale.
+In particular there appears to be confusion around whether an off-licence is required for customers to take drinks outside of a premises, for instance onto the pavement, and consume their drinks there.

+We contend that such a sale is an on-sale.
 If one considers the nature of the offence of selling alcohol without the appropriate licence, it is clear that the intention is that the person making the sale is the one who would be charged with the offence, rather than, say, the purchaser.
-Therefore, in selling a drink in an open container for immediate consumption, it cannot be argued that the publican has made anything other than an on-sale.
+Therefore, in selling a drink in an open container for immediate consumption, it cannot be argued that the publican has made anything other than an onsale.
 It is inconceivable that the law intended that should this person step outside the premises, or indeed take that drink away with him, that this would somehow transform that on-sale to an off-sale.
 The terms 'on' and 'off' sales originate from the Licensing Act 1964.
 Analysis of the legislation (by reference to off-sales) demonstrates that all off-sales had to be intended to be sold for consumption away from not only the licensed premises but any land associated with that premises or land immediately adjoining it for them to be considered an off sale.
-The intention was to ensure that in a situation where a seller makes an on-sale, that on-sale does not become an off-sale simply by means of it being consumed in the immediate environment of the premises, such as an unlicensed garden or on the pavement outside the pub. accompanying the licence/certificate.
+The intention was to ensure that in a situation where a seller makes an on-sale, that on-sale does not become an offsale simply by means of it being consumed in the immediate environment of the premises, such as an unlicensed garden or on the pavement outside the pub.

 As such, we feel that this needs to be clarified in the policy.
-We propose the following statement is adopted: "On and off-sales are defined by reference to the intention of the seller at the time of sale.
+We propose the following statement is adopted:

+"On and off-sales are defined by reference to the intention of the seller at the time of sale.
 A sale in an open container for immediate consumption at the premises is an on-sale.
 This extends to where the person who has purchased the drink at the bar and then consumes it either in a pub garden or on the pavement immediately outside the premises.
 An off-sale is a sale designed for consumption away from the premises and its immediate environs.
 This will usually be in a sealed container such as a bottle or can and the seller when selling that drink had no intention for the purchaser to remain at the premises to consume it".
-Point 10.
-GDPR We note that the policy does not make reference to the GDPR.
-One of the most significant changes in recent times has been the change to data protection legislation introduced via GDPR.
-Whilst the obvious effects of this regulatory change relate to protecting personal data held on behalf of individuals, such as social media, mailing lists, email data bases and various other forms of storage Disagree in that the policy advises that any CCTV systems should be fully compliant with data protection legislation.
-Agree Policy amended to include that all conditions should comply with data protection legislation along with any evidence submitted to the local authority.